Bio

 British place strategist, curatorial director and author

-Lucy Bullivant PhD Hon FRIBA is a place strategist, curatorial director, award-winning author, a keynote speaker, the founder and Creative Director, Urbanista.org, her webzine on liveable urbanism, and Expert – Specialist, Design Council, London.
+Lucy Bullivant PhD Hon FRIBA is a place strategist, curatorial director, award-winning author, a keynote speaker, the founder and Creative Director, Urbanista.org, her webzine on liveable urbanism.

-Her consultancy firm, Lucy Bullivant & Associates, has worked for over 25 years with international clients including the Building Centre, ETH Zurich, Enfield Council, kommune Bydel Bjerke Oslo, the Latvian Investment and Development Agency, ANCB Berlin and Qatar University.
+Her consultancy firm, Lucy Bullivant & Associates, has worked for over 35 years with UK and international clients including Central District Alliance, the Centre for London think-tank, the Building Centre, ETH Zurich, Enfield Council, kommune Bydel Bjerke Oslo, the Latvian Investment and Development Agency, ANCB Berlin and Qatar University.
 From April-Dec 2022 she was Head of Engagement, Oxford Street, Westminster City Council, as a Public Practice Associate.

-Lucy has been chair of the Lambeth Design Review Panel since June 2019.
-She is also a Trustee of Temple Bar London, the educational trust in July 2020, curating the monthly talk series at Temple Bar on Paternoster Square, and a member of Court, Worshipful Company of Chartered Architects.
+Lucy served as chair of the Lambeth Design Review Panel from June 2019-Oct 2025.
+She has been a Trustee of Temple Bar London, the educational trust, since July 2020, when she began curating and chairing the monthly talk series at Temple Bar on Paternoster Square promoting thought leadership shaping the architecture and wider built environment professions.
+She is a Liveryman, The Architects’ Company (formerly known as the Worshipful Company of Chartered Architects).

-She was elected an Honorary Fellow of RIBA in 2010, a lifetime honour, for her contribution to architectural culture globally.
+She was elected an Honorary Fellow of RIBA (Royal Institute of British Architects) in 2010, a lifetime honour, for her contribution to architectural culture globally.

 Lucy has a PhD from London Metropolitan University’s School of Art, Architecture and Design, ‘From Masterplanning to Adaptive Planning: understanding the contemporary tools and processes for civic urban order’, and an MA(RCA) in Cultural History, from the Royal College of Art.

-Her publications include Masterplanning Futures (2012), winner of the Book of the Year award by Urban Design Group (2014), published in a second edition in 2021 and 4d Hyperlocal (Guest Editor, AD/Wiley, 2017), and she has written extensively on architecture and urban design, and judged many competitions ranging from ArchMarathon to AJ Architecture Awards over many decades.
+Her publications include Masterplanning Futures (2012), winner of the Book of the Year award by Urban Design Group in 2014, which will be published in a second edition, significantly updated and adapted, in 2026, as Masterplanning Futures: Agents of Change (Routledge), with the kind support of the Society of Authors, the UK trade union for all types of writers, illustrators and literary translators, which awarded Lucy three tranches of grant funding.
+She is Guest Editor of 4d Hyperlocal (AD/Wiley, 2017), and has written extensively on architecture and urban design, and judged many competitions includingInspiring Future Generations 2023 (Thornton Education Trust), AJ Architecture Awards, LEAF Awards and ArchMarathon over many decades.

 Lucy has given numerous keynotes and chaired many events globally, and is represented by Speakers Associates.